Blog

 The final certification centre on the east coast bike path!

 Despite it being traditionally just a snack food I convinced him to take me out for some 치맥 (chimaek).
 That is essentially fried chicken and 맥주 (maekju), which is Korean for beer.
 My friend from Busan had previously told me that Sokcho was famous for it's fried chicken.
-My companion and I'd a great dinner together drinking and passing the translator back and forth.
+My companion and I had a great dinner together drinking and passing the translator back and forth.
 Unfortunately he needed to take another bus back home since he worked in the morning!
 He lives in Gunsan which is all the way across the country on the west side.
 We say our goodbyes and each promised to visit each other in our respective home towns one day in the future.
 I ended up grabbing a cheap hotel near the bus terminal as I planned to spend two days exploring the huge national park in Sokcho before heading back to Seoul for my last week in Korea.

 And so officially ended my cycling within Korea.
 The next week would see me doing many day hikes, drinking with new found companions and exploring Seoul's many different neighbourhoods.
 If you are interested in my post trip retrospective of what went well and what went wrong the click down below to read the next story.